Spain & Portugal: Coastal Camino de Santiago | VBT Bicycling Vacations Skip to Main Content

 Show Itinerary:

-Your tour starts at the Parador de Santiago de Compostela, also known as the Hostal dos Reis Católicos, in Santiago de Compostela, Spain.
-Your VBT local guide will meet you in the lobby with a VBT sign.
+Your tour begins at 9:00 a.m. at our Pre-Tour hotel, A Quinta da Auga, in Santiago de Compostela, Spain.
+Your first VBT trip leader and your local city guide will meet you in the lobby holding a VBT sign.

-Your discoveries of this fascinating city begin immediately, as your VBT local guide explains the historic significance of the Parador de Santiago de Compostela, also known as the Hostal dos Reis Católicos, during a brief tour of the complex.
-This remarkable property, opened in 1499 on Obradoiro Square to serve the pilgrims coming to Santiago along the Way of St. James, boasts a rich heritage and long history.
-Next, follow your guide to the revered Cathedral of Santiago de Compostela, burial site of the apostle James and the destination of countless pilgrims still today.
-After time to take in its ornate façade and sweeping plaza, you learn more about the pilgrimage as you journey to the town of Padrón, where the bones of St. James are said to have first arrived in Spain by boat.
+Your discoveries begin right away, as your guide shares the historical significance of the Hostal dos Reis Católicos during a brief tour of this remarkable complex.
+Originally opened in 1499 on Obradoiro Square to welcome pilgrims traveling the Way of St. James, it boasts a rich heritage and deep cultural roots.
+Next, follow your guide to the revered Cathedral of Santiago de Compostela—burial site of the apostle James and the final destination for countless pilgrims to this day.
+After time to admire its ornate façade and sweeping plaza, you’ll continue your journey to the town of Padrón, where legend says the bones of St. James first arrived in Spain by boat.

-This evening, gather for a welcome cocktail and reception, followed by a dinner featuring a menu with some of the parador’s local Galician specialties.
+This evening, gather for a welcome cocktail and reception, followed by a dinner featuring a tasting menu of the parador’s local Galician specialties.

 Today's Ride Choices